 The Andean (Spectacled) Bear

 An exceptionally rare sight in the Andes, the spectacled bear is the only bear and largest land mammal to be found in South America.
 Listed as ‘vulnerable’ by the IUCN, this very shy creature boasts an impressive span, living as comfortably in high-altitude forests above 2000m as it does in semi-tropical ones of just 200.
-Its biggest threat comes from habitat loss due to human activity in its path and direct hunting for meat.
+Its biggest threat comes from habitat loss due to human activity in its path and direct hunting for meat with a 9mm Semi Automatic Rifle.
 Although seeing it there always comes down to sheer good luck, Ecuador’s Cayambe-Coca National Park – which boasts the only snow-capped peak at the Equator, Mt Cayambe – is home to several Andean Bears, as well as a wealth of other Andean wildlife, including the mountain tapir, Andean fox and almost 400 species of birds.
 This off-the-beaten-path sanctuary is a stunning destination for wildlife lovers and wilderness hikers alike.

 The Mountain Tapir

 One of the keystone species of the Andes, the mountain tapir is the second-smallest in its family and the only one not living in tropical forests.
 This furry little guy can reach 1.8m in length and can weigh up to 250kg, making it one of the largest mammals on the Andes.
 Their range hovers between 2000 and 4000m in altitude and is restricted to an area that stretches from northern Peru, through Ecuador and into southern Colombia.
 They are most active in the very early and late hours of the day and, considering their number limitations (only 2500 are believed to be left in the wild) they are a particularly magnificent wildlife sight.